mmurdoch/datasift/Readme.md

 credentials.
 This will connect to DataSift and receive a stream of interactions which will be saved to files in the `interactions` directory and summarized.

+Each interaction is tagged with the list of characters mentioned in either its 'content' or 'hashtags'.

 Note: Stop interactions from being streamed by using Ctrl+C. This will cause a stack trace to be printed (and the summary will not be printed).
 Unfortunately there doesn't currently seem to be a way to stop the DataSift Python client